Sajia-Akrami/Coffe-Project/README.md

-The Files contain Html Css and a bit of Java script.
+The Files contain Html, CSS, and a bit of Java script.